 This shows how many acres of land were cultivated during kharif (rainy) and rabi (dry) seasons since 2010.
 Many acres were planted in 2015, the same year that it rained a lot.
-Crops have different water requirements.
-Rice/ Paddy requires 115 irrigations - everyday for 4 months.
-Groundnut requires 30 irrigations, etc.

 This is a balance.
 You shared with us the crops you want to plant next season.
 On the left side is how much water you will need.
 On the right side is how much water is available to you in your aquifer.
 As you can see, there is a deficit of 107,359 m.
 This means there is will not be enough water to irrigate your crops during the entire rabi season.
 Without sufficient water, the crops may fail.
-This is a summary of basic information collected during the crop water budgeting exercise.
-It includes the village name and location, number of households, acres of agricultural land, and water sources.